-Let me explain with the schematic Figure, applying set theory: Reality discernible to humans is represented by the white oval.
+Let me explain with the schematic Figure 1, applying set theory.
+Reality discernible to humans is represented by the white oval.
 A part of it, shown as a dark gray circle is accessible to quantitative measurements and objective observations, and is the basis of all sciences.
 But there is more.
 Participatory perceptions reveal a realm of reality where science cannot operate.
 The beauty of art cannot be measured.
-It has obviously scientifically measurable components such as brain activity, heartbeat, hormone level etc., but this is not what full and direct perception is about, which includes the impression of beauty.
+It has obviously scientifically measurable components such as brain activity, heartbeat, hormone level, and so on, but this is not what full and direct perception is about, which includes the impression of beauty.
 It is the same with religious experiences, the essence of which is not part of science.
 Love and grief can also be very real and are more than what science can explore.
 There is a limit to natural science, given the fraction of reality it selects initially.
 Ellipses in light gray in the figure indicate perceptions of reality which lead to cognitions beyond science.
 They are partially amenable to scientific observations, indicated by the overlap between the circle and the ellipses.
-Yet, these objectively measurable effects of emotions, feelings, and life changing experiences may be insignificant.
-The Figure suggests that both kinds of perception have a legitimate capacity to explore reality.
+The brain activity during meditation, for instance, is being well studied by various imaging techniques (for an overview, see Treadway and Lazar 2009).
+Yet, these objectively measurable effects of emotions, feelings, and life-changing experiences may be an insignificant part of the experience.
+Figure 1 suggests that both kinds of perception have a legitimate capacity to explore reality.